First deployment

 Recap

-We’ve made it to the end of this tutorial, which means that you have successfully created a configuration for the orchestrator to deploy to your own cloud infrastructure.
+We’ve made it to the end of this tutorial, which means that you have successfully created a configuration for the Orchestrator to deploy to your own cloud infrastructure.

-Exploring those outcomes should have reinforced your learning of the orchestrator’s object system by providing practical examples of how the different objects work together to create those outcomes.
+Exploring those outcomes should have reinforced your learning of the Orchestrator’s object system by providing practical examples of how the different objects work together to create those outcomes.

-You should be ready to create your own modules now, that allow your developers deploy any kind of custom infrastructure through the orchestrator with just the „what“ and without the need to understand the „how“.
+You should be ready to create your own modules now, that allow your developers deploy any kind of custom infrastructure through the Orchestrator with just the „what“ and without the need to understand the „how“.

 Welcome aboard, fellow platform engineer!